jonlpersson/ed-latimore/site/_posts/2023-10-26-dream-job-or-pipe-dream-how-to-know-if-you-re-just-an-amateur-or-a-bonafide-pro.md

 Amateurs like to be "well-rounded" because being a jack-of-all-trades is a convenient excuse not to put in the hard work required to achieve mastery.
 It doesn't take much to reach an intermediate or above-average level in something — be it a career or a sport.
 But to win, you have to be willing to make the sacrifice.
 Blood, sweat, and tears.

-Of course, amateurs don't&nbsp;*really*&nbsp;want to win.
+Of course, amateurs don't *really* want to win.
 Hell, they don't even want to compete.
 Sure, they might think they're competitive, but they just enjoy crossing the finish line — not the agony of preparing for and then running the race.

 Professionals, on the other hand, love to compete.
 They enjoy the thrill and agony of battle.
 They know that the process is more important than the thrill of victory.
 The only way to be a good competitor is to work on mastering your craft.
 The easiest—and perhaps only—way to master your craft is to be obsessed with it.